You can authorise someone else to deal with HM Revenue and Customs (HMRC) for you, for example an accountant, friend or relative.

 - the name and address of the person or organisation you want to authorise

 - your signature

-If you can’t sign the letter, you’ll need to contact the relevant department at HMRC or get someone to do it for you.
+If you cannot sign the letter, you’ll need to contact the relevant department at HMRC or get someone to do it for you.